DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/faq-master-slave.md

     kubectl exec -it mcamel-common-mysql-cluster-mysql-1 -n mcamel-system -c mysql -- mysql --defaults-file=/etc/mysql/client.conf
     ```

-4. Execute the following command inside the MySQL container to check the slave status.
+4. Run the following command inside the MySQL container to check the slave status.

     The `Seconds_Behind_Master` field indicates the delay between the master and slave.
 If the value is between 0 and 30, it can be considered as no delay, indicating that the master and slave are in sync.